dougeby/IntuneDocs/intune-classic/whats-new/previous-intune-releases.md

 	* Must be compliant with any deployed Intune compliance policies

  End users of noncompliant devices will be prompted to enroll, and remediate any compliance issues to gain access.
 - **Conditional access for browser.** You can set a conditional access policy for [Exchange Online](/intune-classic/deploy-use/restrict-access-to-sharepoint-online-with-microsoft-intune) so that they can only be accessed from supported web browsers on managed and compliant iOS and Android devices.
-End users who try to sign in to Outlook Web Access (OWA) and SharePoint sites with iOS and Android devices will be prompted to enroll their device with Intune as well as to fix any non-compliance issues before they can complete sign-in.
+End users who try to sign in to Outlook Web Access (OWA) and SharePoint sites with iOS and Android devices will be prompted to enroll their device with Intune as well as to fix any noncompliance issues before they can complete sign-in.
 <!---TFS 1175844--->

 - **Dynamics CRM Online supports conditional access.** You can set a conditional access policy for [Dynamics CRM Online](/intune-classic/deploy-use/restrict-access-to-dynamics-crm-online-with-microsoft-intune) so that it can only be accessed by managed and compliant iOS and Android devices.
-End users who try to sign in to the Dynamics CRM mobile app on iOS and Android will be prompted to enroll with Intune as well as remediate any non-compliance issues before sign-in can complete.
+End users who try to sign in to the Dynamics CRM mobile app on iOS and Android will be prompted to enroll with Intune as well as remediate any noncompliance issues before sign-in can complete.
 <!---TFS1295358--->

 ### Intune Company Portal updates